-Chris Carberry is the Executive Director and co-founder of Explore Mars, Inc. a nonprofit which was created to advance the goal of sending humans to Mars within the next two decades.
+Chris Carberry is CEO and co-founder of Explore Mars, Inc. a nonprofit which was created to advance the goal of sending humans to Mars within the next two decades.
 The organization also encourages the use of STEM curriculum in the classroom to instill a desire to pursue space exploration for future generations.

 Carberry is a well-respected expert and influential director of strategic alliances in the space community and has been responsible for growing many partnerships, grants and sponsorships for leading industry organizations.
 His innovative ideas and vast knowledge regarding space have given him a political presence when it comes to policymaking concerning the space related matters.
 Currently, as Explore Mars Executive Director, he acts as the main liaison for efforts and project ventures.
 He has been an international spokesperson on behalf of various space related entities on numerous occasions.